salesforce/sfdx-lwc-jest/README.md

 ## Debug mode

-Debug mode lets you easily debug your jest tests.
+Debug mode lets you easily debug your Jest tests.
 - Put a `debugger;` into your code
 - Open `chrome://inspect`
 - Run `lwc-jest` with the `--debug` flag.